Mark W. Batchelder Attorney at Law 5041 Trail Lake Drive, Fort Worth, Texas 76133 817-926-5555

 Index

-One-Page Overview of the Phases of Mediation
+New One-Page Overview of the Phases of Mediation

-Prime Directive—The mediator must always maintain neutrality!
+Prime Directive—The mediator must always maintain neutrality and give each person equal opportunity.

-Phase 1
+Phase 1 - Introduction

 Preliminary Orientation of the Parties—The parties sign an agreement to mediate.